Committee Rules for the 113th Congress

 RULE 3.
 HEARINGS

-- (3) Each member may submit to the chairman of the Committee additional questions for the record, to be answered by the witnesses who have appeared.
+(3) Each member may submit to the chairman of the Committee additional questions for the record, to be answered by the witnesses who have appeared.
 Each member shall provide a copy of the questions in an electronic format to the clerk of the Committee no later than ten business days following a hearing.
 The chairman shall transmit all questions received from members of the Committee to the appropriate witness and include the transmittal letter and the responses from the witnesses in the hearing record.
+After consultation with the ranking minority member, the chairman is authorized to close the hearing record no earlier than 120 daysfrom the date the questions were transmitted to the appropriate witness.

 RULE 4.
 VICE CHAIRMEN; PRESIDING MEMBER

-The chairman shall designate a member of the majority party to serve as vice chairman of the Committee, and shall designate a majority member of each subcommittee to serve as vice chairman of each subcommittee, other than the Oversight and Investigations Subcommittee.
+The chairman shall designate a member of the majority party to serve as vice chairman of the Committee, and shall designate a majority member of each subcommittee to serve as vice chairman of each subcommittee.
 The vice chairman of the Committee or subcommittee, as the case may be, shall preside at any meeting or hearing during the temporary absence of the chairman.
 If the chairman and vice chairman of the Committee or subcommittee are not present at any meeting or hearing, the ranking member of the majority party who is present shall preside at the meeting or hearing.

 RULE 5.
 OPEN PROCEEDINGS